grafana/mimir/docs/sources/architecture/store-gateway.md

 ### Zone-awareness

-The store-gateway replication optionally supports [zone-awareness](../guides/zone-replication.md).
+The store-gateway replication optionally supports [zone-awareness]({{<relref "../guides/zone-replication.md">}}).
 When zone-aware replication is enabled and the blocks replication factor is > 1, each block is guaranteed to be replicated across store-gateway instances running in different availability zones.

 **To enable** the zone-aware replication for the store-gateways you should:

-1. Configure the availability zone for each store-gateway via the `-store-gateway.sharding-ring.instance-availability-zone` CLI flag (or its respective YAML config option)
+1. Configure the availability zone for each store-gateway via the `-store-gateway.sharding-ring.instance-availability-zone` CLI flag (or its respective YAML config flag)
-2. Enable blocks zone-aware replication via the `-store-gateway.sharding-ring.zone-awareness-enabled` CLI flag (or its respective YAML config option).
-Please be aware this configuration option should be set to store-gateways, queriers and rulers.
+2. Enable blocks zone-aware replication via the `-store-gateway.sharding-ring.zone-awareness-enabled` CLI flag (or its respective YAML config flag).
+Please be aware this configuration flag should be set on store-gateways, queriers and rulers.
 3. Rollout store-gateways, queriers and rulers to apply the new configuration

 ### Waiting for stable ring at startup

 In the event of a cluster cold start or scale up of 2+ store-gateway instances at the same time we may end up in a situation where each new store-gateway instance starts at a slightly different time and thus each one runs the initial blocks sync based on a different state of the ring.
 For example, in case of a cold start, the first store-gateway joining the ring may load all blocks since the sharding logic runs based on the current state of the ring, which is 1 single store-gateway.

 To reduce the likelihood this could happen, the store-gateway waits for a stable ring at startup.
 A ring is considered stable if no instance is added/removed to the ring for at least `-store-gateway.sharding-ring.wait-stability-min-duration`.
-If the ring keep getting changed after `-store-gateway.sharding-ring.wait-stability-max-duration`, the store-gateway will stop waiting for a stable ring and will proceed starting up normally.
+If the ring keeps getting changed after `-store-gateway.sharding-ring.wait-stability-max-duration`, the store-gateway will stop waiting for a stable ring and will proceed starting up normally.

 To disable this waiting logic, you can start the store-gateway with `-store-gateway.sharding-ring.wait-stability-min-duration=0`.

 ## Blocks index-header

-The [index-header](./binary-index-header.md) is a subset of the block index which the store-gateway downloads from the object storage and keeps on the local disk in order to speed up queries.
+The [index-header]({{<relref "../blocks-storage/binary-index-header.md">}}) is a subset of the block index which the store-gateway downloads from long-term storage and keeps on the local disk in order to speed up queries.

 At startup, the store-gateway downloads the index-header of each block belonging to its shard.
 A store-gateway is not ready until this initial index-header download is completed.
-Moreover, while running, the store-gateway periodically looks for newly uploaded blocks in the storage and downloads the index-header for the blocks belonging to its shard.
+Moreover, while running, the store-gateway periodically looks for newly uploaded blocks in the long-term storage and downloads the index-header for the blocks belonging to its shard.

 ### Index-header lazy loading

 By default, each index-header is memory mapped by the store-gateway right after downloading it.
 In a cluster with a large number of blocks, each store-gateway may have a large amount of memory mapped index-headers, regardless how frequently they're used at query time.

-Cortex supports a configuration option `-blocks-storage.bucket-store.index-header-lazy-loading-enabled=true` to enable index-header lazy loading.
+Mimir supports a configuration flag `-blocks-storage.bucket-store.index-header-lazy-loading-enabled=true` to enable index-header lazy loading.
 When enabled, index-headers will be memory mapped only once required by a query and will be automatically released after `-blocks-storage.bucket-store.index-header-lazy-loading-idle-timeout` time of inactivity.

 ## Caching